Luisa-Elena/advertisements-app/README.md

 4. **Repository**:
    - Stores all ads in a `ConcurrentHashMap<Integer, Ad>` where the Integer value is the ID of the ad.

+### Steps for adding a new ad type to the app:
+1. Extend the base class Ad and create a new model class for the new advertisement, containing all desired fields to store information for the new ad type.
+2. Put in the registry map the new ad type and its corresponding class created previously.
+3. Put the new ad type in the **`TypeRepository`** to be fetched by the frontend when a user has to choose the type of ad he wants to insert.
+4. Create a form for this new ad on the frontend.
+5. The fields in JSON received from the frontend must match the name of the fields in the concrete ad class for the AdBuilder to construct a new instance of that ad.